 Installation is complete.
-Turn off the Orange, remove the SD card from the drive, and turn on the Orange, which will now boot into the eMMC.
+Turn off the Orange, remove the SD board from the drive, and turn on the Orange, which will now boot into the eMMC.

 Armbian on eMMC

-Once restarted, you will find the system and all your old files on the SD card.
+Once restarted, you will find the system and all your old files on the SD board.